 View and Stunning Sunsets

-Surrounded by tropical beaches, beautiful turquoise waters, palm trees and the purest sands, the Taj Exotica Resort and Spa is a gorgeous destination in Maldives.
+Surrounded by tropical beaches, beautiful turquoise waters, palm trees and the purest sands, the Taj Exotica Resort and Spa is a gorgeous destination in the Maldives.
 The 5-star island resort is a perfect get-away for those who seek silence and some peace.
 We woke up every morning eager to see the sunrise from our patio.
 The sky began its wonderful transformation around 5:30 am, what better than enjoying that with some freshly made carrot and ginger juice.
-The sunsets were equally impressive – Maldivian sunsets paints the sky such pretty shades of pink, purple and coral that I have never seen anywhere else.
+The sunsets were equally impressive – Maldivian sunsets paint the sky such pretty shades of pink, purple and coral that I have never seen anywhere else.

-The resort and the setting is impressive, the service impeccable and the privacy one can get is unparalleled.
+The resort and the setting are impressive, the service impeccable and the privacy one can get is unparalleled.
 We didn’t see many drones and selfie stick toting crowd.
 We had The level of luxury is astonishing but not over the top that it is snooty.
-It was busy season while we visited but still most places like the beaches and swings we had to ourselves, there was never an issue finding lounge chairs or quiet corners.
-I should mention that there was always cool water readily available in room and in the wicker baskets on beaches chilled perfectly in eco-friendly reusable bottles.
+It was a busy season while we visited but still most places like the beaches and swings we had to ourselves, there was never an issue finding lounge chairs or quiet corners.
+I should mention that there was always cool water readily available in the room and in the wicker baskets on beaches chilled perfectly in eco-friendly reusable bottles.

 Stingray feed on the beach every evening